odeni3/calculator/README.md

-Calculator made in JavaScript using React and Styled-Components.
+calculator app made in JavaScript using React and Styled-Components.